 South Florida Theatre League is an alliance of theatrical organizations and professionals dedicated to nurturing, promoting, and advocating for the growth and prestige of the South Florida theatre industry.

-The South Florida Theatre League was started in 1993 through discussion among theatre companies on what they could do to help promote each other and the regional theatre community.
+The South Florida Theatre League was started in 1993 through discussion among theatre companies, led by the Miami-Dade County Department of Cultural Affairs, on what they could do to help promote each other and the regional theatre community.
 In the first few years of the organization, the League created marketing initiatives, such as the Stages of the Sun Festival and a community map of theatres.
 In addition to marketing its members, the League started the Remy Awards, which honor pioneers in the South Florida Theatre community, formed the Playwrights Alliance to develop new work, and published a Talent Pool directory of its individual members, allowing producers to find talent.

 The South Florida Theatre League hired its first executive director, Delores Miller in 1998, allowing for a greater range of service, including sponsoring Ticket Madness (a collective discount ticketing program), Unified Auditions (where actors can audition for multiple theatre companies), Master Classes for members, and the administration of DownStage Miami (now the Playwright Development Program).
 In 2002, the League started a Producers’ Forum, where producers could get together and learn and discuss issues with each other.